-NOTE: Restrictions may include special mechanical control devices, additional mirrors, corrective lenses, or any other restrictions appropriate to assure the safe operation of a motor vehicle by the licensee.
+NOTE: Restrictions may include special mechanical control devices, additional mirrors, corrective lenses, no driving at night, no driving on a freeway or any other restrictions appropriate to assure the safe operation of a motor vehicle by the licensee.

 NOTE: Court mandated restrictions may be stamped on, typed on, or attached to license.
 Do not use 14603 CVC for court mandates.
 Section 14601.2(b) CVC should be used for license restrictions after a DUI conviction.
 Check local enforcement policy.